Hyper-TH/Git-Tutorial/README.md

 Then commit changes.

-### 5. Git log
+### 4. Git log

 Show the log of all commits on your current branch:
 ```
 git log
 ```

 To `rollback` to a previous commit, select the 40 digit hexadecimal number by double clicking and pressing enter.
-Then, press `q` to exit the log and input the following:
+Then, press `q` to exit the log and input the following (without the brackets):
 ```
-git checkout your40DigitHexadecimal
+git checkout <your40DigitHexadecimal>
 ```
 This would rollback the system to that particular ccommit.